MiddleSchoolStudent/PerimeterX-solver/readable/init_9.0.8.md

 4. Searching for `= ["`, I found many such similar string definitions in the code and similar operations: `Dc`, `rf`, `gf`, `jf`, `Zl`, `dh`, `bh`, `fd`, `Fp`, `kg`  function, etc.
 5. Put some special treatment on the function `c`.
 6. Execute this code in https://astexplorer.net/ using `@baber/parser` + `babelv7` transform.
-7. Paste the code into “https://deobfuscate.io/” and let it help us optimize the code structure.
+8. Paste the code into https://obf-io.deobfuscate.io/ (uncheck "Simplify Objects") and let it help us optimize the code structure.
 8. TODO: Maybe in the future we can use `babel/parser` to write automated de-obfuscation programs to deal with this shit upgrade.